lydiatse/cs586/README.md

 ### Generating the Page Rankings with `page_rank.ipynb`

 Because we wanted to ensure that we utilized the most credible papers, we opted to use the PageRank algorithm to generate the page ranks based on the number of times a paper has been cited.
-These rankings were then used as weights in determining the incubation and contagion periods.
+These rankings were then used as weights in determining the incubation and contagious periods.

 `page_rank.ipynb` can be opened in either Google Colab or Jupyter Notebook.
 There are instructions as well as additional implementation explanations within the `.ipynb`.
 The first cell can be run to install the dependency libraries: `rdflib`, `networkx`, `tqdm`.
 Documentation for each of the libraries is listed below: